Mount Wilson area

 Things to do:

-Greater Blue Mountains Drive takes in the iconic scenery of the Greater Blue Mountains World Heritage Area.
+Greater Blue Mountains Drive takes in the iconic scenery of the Greater Blue Mountains Area World Heritage Property.
 Explore Glenbrook, Wentworth Falls and Katoomba and beyond.

 - in Blue Mountains National Park in the Sydney and surrounds region